picosh/docs/posts/tunnels.md

 description: Passwordless authentication for the web
 ---

-Are you ready to experience a new way to authenticate users on your website?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pRLC7dzxZzc?si=CR3W0v9vaRTbQAee" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 By leveraging SSH tunnels, we can use pubkey cryptography to authenticate users